osohq/oso/README.md

 ## Share your story

 We'd love to hear about your use case and experience with Oso.
-Share your story on [Twitter](https://twitter.com/osoHQ) or fill out [this form](https://osohq.typeform.com/to/mIFfkN05) for some Oso swag.
+Share your story in our [Success Stories issue](https://github.com/osohq/oso/issues/1081) or fill out [this form](https://osohq.typeform.com/to/mIFfkN05) for some Oso swag.